-If you’re looking for a piece of land on which to build a home, pay particular attention to where you’ll get your water.
-The availability of water can greatly affect your use of, and the value of, the property.
-Before you buy, determine whether the land is served by a public water source or a community well, or whether you’ll need to dig your own well.
+If you're looking for a piece of land on which to build a home, pay particular attention to where you'll get your water.
+The availability of water can greatly affect your use of, as well as the value of, the property.
+Before you buy, determine whether the land is served by a public water source or a community well, or whether you'll need to dig your own well.

 If the property is inside city limits, it will probably have access to public water.
 That means water from a central location, distributed through a system of water lines, and accessible for public use.
 Public water is commonly provided by a governmental entity or water company.

 To find out whether public water is available, look at the details of the sales listing for the land or talk to the seller or a real estate agent (if one is involved).

 If your research shows that public water is available to the land, your next step is to contact the local water provider or building department (or alternative applicable governmental agency) and ask about:

 Because you will have to pay for your water usage once connected, you might also want to get an idea of local rates.
 Charges are generally billed monthly, and depend on how much you use.

 For example, some water providers charge a base monthly rate, plus a certain amount per gallon when the customer uses more than a certain amount.
 Knowing the rates ahead of time can help you avoid buying an area with sky-high water bills, which might break your budget.

 If the land is not served by public water, but is in an area of high population density, such as a suburb or a particular type of planned developments, it might be served by a community well.
 If so, you must find out more from the entity that owns the well.

 The type of planned development we're talking about here is one where people buy vacant land (rather than commissioning the building of a home from the developer), but the developer sets up a homeowners' association and constructs common areas and infrastructure.
 You then arrange for the building of your own home (subject to the association's architectural guidelines) and connect to the community well, assuming there is one.